Memory Loss and Love: An Ostomate's Reflection on Dementia

 Why Join MeetAnOstoMate?

-First off, this is a pretty cool site with 33,446 members.
-Get inside and you will see.
+First off, this is a pretty cool site with 37,000 members who truly understand you.

 It's not all about ostomy.
-Everything is being discussed.
+We talk about everything.

-Many come here for advice or to give advice 🗣, others have found good friends 🤗, and there are also those who have found love 💓.
-Most of all, people are honest and truly care.
+Many come here for advice or to give advice, others have found good friends, and some have even found love.
+Most importantly, people here are honest and genuinely care.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members, ensuring a safe and secure environment for you to share and connect.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 Angelicamarie

-Weird new life...
+weirdnewlife...
 True that!

 Puppyluv56

 There are many stages to endure when life happens to us.
 It may be dementia, cancer, loss of a spouse or child.
 At first, it is disbelief or denial.
 Then it is anger.
 We are mad at everyone and everything as well as God and ourselves for allowing this to happen.
 Finally, in the end, there is acceptance and that is when living begins again.
 We take care of business, whether it be treatment, surgery, or arrangements for a loved one.
 None of it is easy no matter which side you sit on.
-All is affected!
+All are affected!
 I have always heard that God only gives us what we can handle, so sometimes it does not seem to be advantageous to be so strong!

 Thanks for your post, Angel.